-It is very important for the receiver to be able of automatically and regularly look for available software upgrades and to automatically load and install such new software.
+It is very important for the receiver to automatically and regularly look for available software upgrades and to automatically load and install such new software.

 The procedure must be designed to guarantee both the manufacturers and the broadcasters that over-the-air software upgrades are received and automatically installed on the receiver in the households.
-This will also make the viewers sure that their receivers are always updated and fully compliant with the applications on air.
+This will also make the viewers sure that their receivers are always updated and fully compliant with the services on air.